postsharp/Metalama.Documentation/content/conceptual/using/adding-aspects.md

 As you can see, the refactoring menu shows that three different aspects can be applied to this method.
 If you hover your mouse cursor over a menu item, you will see a preview of your code with the aspect custom attribute.

 The refactoring menu is smart enough to know which aspect has already been applied and it changes the recommendations accordingly.
-The following screenshot shows that after the application of the `Retry` aspect, the refactoring menu only shows the remaining aspects from the project.
+The following screenshot shows that after the application of the `Retry` aspect, the refactoring menu only shows the available but unused aspects.

 ![Sucecssive_application_of_aspects_via_context_menu](images/successive_application_aspects_via_context_menu.png)